airbnb/javascript/react/README.md

         </ul>
       );
     }
-    // We should not use arrow function onClick as it create instance of method "doSomethingWith" every time in for loop in your example. //This will create performance issue.
+    // We should not use arrow function onClick as it create instance of method "doSomethingWith" every time in for loop in your example.
+This will create performance issue.
 Instead we can just have onClick as show in below example.
 Let me know if have any other question function ItemList(props) {
       return (
         <ul>